Suyash99/Elastic-Operations-Using-Express/readme.md

 ## Elastic Dummy Server Setup For Testing(Index, Document, Searching)

-Basic **Express** server setup from which you can setup your elastic index/documents for local testing data (elastic should be on same system)
+Basic **Express** server setup from which you can setup your elastic index/documents for local testing data

+**P.S I am Currently using custom testing Elastic hosting on some private testing server**

 > Format to follow when posting data